G-Research/dgraph-lanl-csr/SPARK.md

 ```

 **Note:** The `when` and `call` methods are helper methods that allow us to conditionally and fluently
-call into methods that take a dataset as an argument:
+call into methods that take a dataset as an argument.
+Without it, `df.when(condition).call(transform).cache` would read
+`(if (condition) transform(df) else df).cache`, where the effective sequence of operations
+is harder to grasp.
+This makes subsequent code much more readable.

+It is available through the [spark-extension](https://github.com/G-Research/spark-extension#using-spark-extension)
+dependency (≥1.3.0), specifically this code:

 ```scala
 package object gresearch {